We all know that planning a Walt Disney World Vacation can be a lot of work–but what about throwing in some little kids into the mix?

 Meeting characters is so incredibly fun for the little kids!
 While I’m a big fan of doing character meals with my food allergy babies, It’s also so much fun to meet characters at the parks!

 Since meeting characters at the parks is part of your ticket, it’s great to take advantage of it in the best way possible.
-So taking your toddler to Animal Kingdom is the perfect way to meet a bunch of characters really quickly!
+So taking your toddler to EPCOT is the perfect way to meet a bunch of characters really quickly!
 Before you head there, check over this list to prepare your toddler (and yourself!) for extra magical character meets– because there are a few tricks to making it super fun!

 The second best place for toddlers to meet characters is also the home to all things Star Wars,the infamous Hollywood Studios.
 Here you’ll find lots of crowd favorites like Mickey and Gang, plus the only place you’ll find our lovable snowman Olaf.